Bridgnorth: Railway

 Bridgnorth station is the current northern terminus of the Severn Valley Railway.

-Currently the closest towns with active railway stations on the National Rail network are Telford and Wolverhampton.
+Currently the closest active railway stations on the National Rail network are Shifnal and Cosford, providing connections to the West Midlands and Mid Wales.
 However, Bridgnorth does still have a station on an active heritage line, the Severn Valley Railway.
 Bridgnorth station was not the northern terminus of this line when built, but the main intermediate station, being 181/4 miles from Hartlebury and 221/2 miles from Shrewsbury.
 The station, which was opened to the public by the SVR on 1 February 1862, was passed to Great Western Railway (GWR) and then eventually to British Railways in 1948.
 It closed to passengers after 101 years of service on 8 September 1963 and to freight traffic on 30 November 1963.
 Although thought by some to have been closed as part of the Beeching cuts, its planned closure pre-dated his report.

 The neo-Jacobean station is the only listed railway station on the Severn Valley Railway.
 Necessitating that, any future plans to enhance visitor facilities will need to be carefully designed to be in keeping with the railway station's architecture and historic character.

 The line now ends just north of the modern-day station, where the line formerly bridged Hollybush Road and passed through Bridgnorth Tunnel and on to the next station on the line, Linley.
 There exists an ongoing debate whether the railway should extend beyond its current limits north of Bridgnorth.